 I am reminded of this scene every time I am with friends and relatives who try to speak of Uzma in hushed tones when the kids are within earshot.
 They think they are protecting our kids by not making them think of their loss.
 Like the father in the movie, they are well-intentioned.
 But they just don’t get it.

 Our children saw their mother live with cancer.
 They saw how she chose to live life fully despite her illness.
 She made many new friends in her last few years.
 She wrote a blog.
 She wrote a book.
 She was a model for a nationwide beauty store chain.
-The saw all that.
+They saw all that.

 When Uzma was around, she was the one who first greeted them when they returned home from school.
-When she was well, it was she who took them clothes’ shopping.
+When she was well, it was she who took them clothes shopping.
 She cooked their favorite meals.
-She arranged their play-dates.
+She arranged their playdates.
 She nursed them when they were sick.

 Then they saw their mother gradually become weak.
 She stopped doing most of the things she used to do for them.
-They saw her become unable to climb stairs, bathe, use the bathroom and even get into her bed on her own.
+They saw her become unable to climb stairs, bathe, use the bathroom, and even get into her bed on her own.
 They were next to her when she breathed her last.
 They lay next to her for several minutes before the funeral home staff came to take her away.
 They felt her get cold and stiff.
 The saw and felt her die.

 Whispers and hushed tones are for secrets, especially shameful ones.
 Uzma’s death is not a shameful secret that must be whispered about.

-The way she lived it and way she died is burned in my and our kids’ memories.
-Whether we speak of her every day or not speak of her for months is irrelevant to us missing her.
-How is it possible that not speaking about her in our kids’ presence will make them feel their loss any less than daily absence does?
+The way she lived it and the way she died is burned in my and our kids’ memories.
+Whether we speak of her every day or do not speak of her for months is irrelevant to us missing her.
+How is it possible that not speaking about her in our kids’ presence will make them feel their loss any less than her daily absence does?

-There’s no shame in loss, no guilt in grief and no embarrassment in mourning.
+There’s no shame in loss, no guilt in grief, and no embarrassment in mourning.
 And let’s not make our kids think so.

 The other day, about 3 weeks after we buried Uzma, I was getting a haircut at the neighborhood barber’s.
 The friendly guy that he is, he asks, “So, what’s new?”